-Six Ohio Alternative Response Counties Project
+Six Ohio Alternative Response (SOAR) Counties Project

 Collaborating with six county child welfare agencies (SOAR) in Ohio, we evaluated the effects of Alternative Response, an innovative approach for serving child welfare-involved families and gauging child safety.
 The evaluation sought to confirm whether Alternative Response is as safe and effective as Traditional Response for lower-risk families.